Gentzen's consistency proof: Other consistency proofs of arithmetic

-Gentzen's first version of his consistency proof was not published during his lifetime because Paul Bernays had objected to a method implicitly used in the proof.
-The modified proof, described above, was published in 1936 in the Annals.
+Gentzen's first version of his consistency proof was not published during his lifetime because Bernays had objected to a method implicitly used in the proof.
+The modified proof, described above, was published in 1936.
 Gentzen went on to publish two more consistency proofs, one in 1938 and one in 1943.
-All of these are contained in (Gentzen & Szabo 1969).
+All of these are contained in his collected papers.

 Kurt Gödel reinterpreted Gentzen's 1936 proof in a lecture in 1938 in what came to be known as the no-counterexample interpretation.
 Both the original proof and the reformulation can be understood in game-theoretic terms.
-(Tait 2005).

-In 1940 Wilhelm Ackermann published another consistency proof for Peano arithmetic, also using the ordinal ε_{0}.
+In 1940, Wilhelm Ackermann published another consistency proof for Peano arithmetic, also using the ordinal ε_{0}.

 Another proof of consistency of Arithmetic was published by I. N. Khlodovskii, in 1959.

 Work initiated by Gentzen's proof

 Gentzen's proof is the first example of what is called proof-theoretic ordinal analysis.
 In ordinal analysis one gauges the strength of theories by measuring how large the (constructive) ordinals are that can be proven to be well-ordered, or equivalently for how large a (constructive) ordinal can transfinite induction be proven.
 A constructive ordinal is the order type of a recursive well-ordering of natural numbers.

 In this language, Gentzen's work establishes that the proof-theoretic ordinal of first-order Peano arithmetic is ε_{0}.

 Laurence Kirby and Jeff Paris proved in 1982 that Goodstein's theorem cannot be proven in Peano arithmetic.
 Their proof was based on Gentzen's theorem.